 Alicia Welch, Ph.D.

-Starting her professional career as a musician and music educator, Dr. Welch has had the pleasure of performing and teaching in a number of highly-selective ensembles and institutions.
-She started her collegiate music career at the University of North Texas and ultimately graduated from the University of Louisiana - Lafayette.
-Along the way, she was fortunate to study with and teach alongside many highly-regarded musician educators all of whom helped to influence her musicianship as well as her teaching approach and philosophy.
+Starting her professional career as a musician and music educator, Alicia Welch, Ph.D., has had the pleasure of performing and teaching in several highly selective ensembles and institutions.
+She started her collegiate music career at the University of North Texas and ultimately graduated from the University of Louisiana in Lafayette, Louisiana.
+Along the way, she was fortunate to study with and teach alongside many highly regarded musician educators all of whom helped to influence her musicianship, as well as her teaching approach and philosophy.

 Along the way, she developed interests in the cognitive underpinnings of formal training, in general, and formal instrumental music training, in particular.
-She has a particular interest in the effects of formal training on the development of attention skills, specifically in young children.
-While conducting her research, she served at the University of West Georgia as a Strategic Planning Analyst, providing executive and institutional support for assessment and research efforts on factors of student success, retention, progression, and graduation.
+Her dissertation research examined the effects of formal training on the development of attention skills in children aged 4-6 years.

 Education and Certifications

 Ph.D. - University of Georgia, Educational Psychology with a concentration in Applied Cognition and Development.
 Dissertation research: Formal training effects on the development of attention in young children: Instrumental music.

 The views expressed by UCO faculty and staff on their personal websites and social media pages do not necessarily reflect the positions of the University of Central Oklahoma.
 UCO faculty and staff are advised to follow the university’s social media guidelines and are expected to conduct themselves in accordance with policies outlined in UCO’s Employee Handbook and/or Faculty Handbook.